 In the workplace, a man can accept leadership from a competent woman.
 But in the intimate sphere, a man who takes orders from a woman is not a man, and usually can't perform like one.
 He sees his mother and feels like a child again.

-I felt liberated when I finally understood that having the power is what being a man is all about.
+I felt liberated after I finally understood the power dynamic.
 I decided to look abroad for a traditional woman.
-After a misstep in the Philippines (described in my book A Long Way to go for a Date), I married an educated, intelligent Mexican woman from a Jewish background similar to my own.
-For the first time in my life, I have found happiness and so has she.
+After a misstep in the Philippines (described in my book A Long Way to Go for a Date), I married an educated, intelligent Mexican woman from a secular Jewish background similar to my own.
+For the first time in my life, I have found contentment and so has she.
 We have an almost frictionless relationship.

 The gesture of a man opening a door for a woman illustrates how men and women should relate.
 We all know a woman can open a door herself.
 But when a man does it, he is affirming her femininity, beauty or charm.
 When she accepts this gesture, she is validating his masculine power.
 This trade, woman surrendering her power in exchange for man's love, is the essence of heterosexuality.
 In order to develop emotionally, men and women need this mutual validation as much as sex itself.
 Sex is an expression of it.

 Under the toxic influence of feminism, women open their own doors.
-Neither sexes' identity is validated, neither matures emotionally.
+Neither sex's identity is validated, neither matures emotionally.
 Men feel redundant and impotent; women feel rejected and unsexed.